enspiral/handbook/guides/pods.md

 - Have an agenda
  - Even better, have an agenda at least a week in advance

-°_we recommend [Jitsi](https://meet.jit.si/) as a free and open source video call option, and [zoom](zoom.us) is excellent if you have access to a paid zoom subscription or are going for less than 40 minutes_
+° _We recommend [Jitsi](https://meet.jit.si/) as a free and open source video call option, and [zoom](zoom.us) is excellent if you have access to a paid zoom subscription or are going for less than 40 minutes_
-°°_Loomio is able to send calendar invites after you use a Time Poll; if you can stand Google, their Calendar gives you the ability to modify the event and easily send changes._
+°° _Loomio is able to send calendar invites after you use a Time Poll; if you can stand Google, their Calendar gives you the ability to modify the event and easily send changes._

 #### Set-up concerns

 The environments you meet in will affect your experience, as will the environments of a video call’s participants.
 Some pods may want to commit to certain basics, such as mindfulness around lighting and audio quality so you can see and hear one another.
 Headphones (with mics) can help heaps.
 So can quiet spaces.
 Questions your pod or members might consider include:

-- _What call environments will best serve our shared intention?
+- _What call environments will best serve our shared intention?_
  - _Would it help if everyone were in a place where letting go, lying down, crying or laughing out loud wouldn’t be an issue?_
 - _Is it important to us to be able to see each other's faces?_ [***Authors' bias says yes!***]